mafeimf/Attention-Graph-Convolution-Network-for-Image-Segmentation-in-Big-SAR-Imagery-Data/README.md

 define the function for calculating pixel-level Evaluation Metrics

 ##
-the code runs in python 2.7
+the code runs in python 2.7 and pytorch 3.0

 ##
 any problem please email me : mafeimf@buaa.edu.cn